bookofproofs/bookofproofs.github.io/_sources/history/17th-century/brouncker.md

 **William Brouncker** was an Irish mathematician who was a founder and the first president of the Royal Society of London.
 He worked on continued fractions and calculated logarithms by infinite series.

 ### Mathematical Profile (Excerpt):
-* William Brouncker's mother was Winifred Leigh who came from Newenhan in Warwickshire.
-* In a time in England when King and Parliament would fight the Civil War, the Brouncker family were staunch Royalist supporters.
 * We know little of Brouncker's early life.
 * About the first we know for certain of Brouncker is that he entered Oxford University when he was sixteen years old and there he studied mathematics, languages and medicine.
-* This was a difficult time for Brouncker for the political situation in England was in turmoil.
-* Brouncker and his father were Royalists and were very definitely on the losing side.
-* On 12 September 1645 Brouncker's father became Viscount Brouncker of Castle Lyons.
 * The First Viscount Brouncker of Castle Lyons did not live long to enjoy the peerage he bought for he died two months later.
 * At this time William Brouncker, his mathematician son, succeeded him to the title becoming the Second Viscount Brouncker of Castle Lyons.
 * It was a time for Royalists to keep their heads down if they wanted to survive and that is exactly what Brouncker did.